Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs/get-started-vwrs-mobile.md

 ## Pseudo-Code Example

-Here is a pseudo-code example illustrating how a native app interacts with the VWR API to manage a user's waiting experience:
+Here is a pseudo-code example illustrating how a mobile app interacts with the VWR API to manage a user's waiting experience:

 ```javascript
 // Initial request specifying the waiting room.